-Figure 8.7 shows the energy needed to switch the stritch device as a function of the TMD length, $x_o$ .
-The energy decreases as the length of the TMD is reduced.
-At $x_o = W{TMD} = 10$ nm, only 23 attojoules are needed to switch the device.
+Figure 8.9 shows the energy needed to switch the stritch device as a function of TMD size, x_o .
+The energy decreases as the size of the TMD is reduced.
+At $x_o = 10$ nm, only 23 attojoules are needed to switch the device.
 The energy is comparable to the energy needed for CMOS.

 Although, the switching energy is very low, the voltage is not as low as desired.
 This is a challenge with the stritch device.
 However, there is a possibility to use other forces within the NEMS to lower the voltage when the distance between the gate and source is smaller than approximately 15 nm.
+The concept of using these forces are described in Section 1.8 on Advanced Concepts.

-Figure 8.7 - The energy needed to switch the stritch device as a function of the TMD length.
+Figure 8.7 - The energy needed to switch the stritch device as a function of size.